 Student Wellness Services offers training to practicum students, interns, and practicing professionals in the areas of clinical and counselling psychology.
 Priority is given to students completing their graduate degrees in the Psychology Department at Queen’s University.
-We currently do not offer training opportunities to students completing social work degrees, or to those from a counselling program seeking registration from the College of Registered Psychotherapists.
+We offer training opportunities to students completing social work degrees, or to those from a counselling program seeking registration from the College of Registered Psychotherapists.

 Professional staff provide confidential, professional counselling to all students at Queen’s University.
 Our services recognize and support the richness of human diversity and reflect the values of cultural, ethnic, gender, and sexual orientation differences.
 Trainees can expect a diverse caseload that will test their counselling and therapeutic skills and challenge them to new learning, including: